 When changing your anchor points, always use the Y-lanyard which ensures the worker is tied off 100% of the time.
-When using the Y-lanyard, one connector is always connected to a fall protection anchorage, while the other can be attached in a new location to allow the worker to change location and remain tied-off.
+When using the Y-lanyard, one connector is always connected to a fall protection anchorage, while the other can be attached to a new location to allow the worker to change location and remain tied-off.

 - Adjust the system – Adjust the system so that the connection between the worker and the anchor when fully extended prevents the worker from reaching any point where the worker may fall.

 - Be aware of sharp edges – The sharp edges cause damage to the lifeline or lanyard, including a self-retracting lifeline or lanyard as it hits and rubs against the edge.
 If that happens and if a worker fell, the force of stopping the fall would likely cause the lifeline or lanyard to break.